-1 The Vedanta is divided into two systems-Purva Mimansa, which is more a system of ritual than philosophy, and Uttara Mimansa, which is the Vedanta proper, founded on the Upanishads.

-When we took charge of the Brâhma-Samaj, we began to consider, as the first step towards improvement, how to increase the number of its followers.
+2 The Vedanta is divided into two systems -Purva Mimansa by Jaimini, which is more a system of ritualism than philosophy, and Uttara Mimansa, which is the Vedanta proper, founded on the Upanishads.
+[22] anniversary of this, which used to be held in Bhadra, had been discontinued since 1744, before I joined the Brahma Samaj.
+When we took charge of the Brahma Samaj, we began to consider as the first step towards improvement how to increase the number of its followers.
 Gradually by the grace of God and through our efforts the attendance became larger, and consequently the accommodation also increased.
 This was enough to add to our enthusiasm.
-Formerly the Samaj house was divided into two or three rooms; in course of time these were broken up, and a spacious hall now stands in their place.
+Formerly the Samaj was divided into two or three rooms, in course of time these were broken up and a spacious hall now stands in their place.
 As the room grew wider and the attendance increased, we thought to ourselves that the Brâhma religion was gaining ground.
-What a source of delight this was to us!
+What a source of delight this was to us !

-CHAPTER VII
+CHAPTER VII.